activeadmin/activeadmin/docs/2-resource-customization.md

 The resource will then be available as /admin/articles.

+This will also change the key of the resource params passed to the controller.
+In Rails 4, the `permitted_params` key will need to be changed from `:post` to `:article`.

 ## Customize the Namespace

 By default, resources live in the "admin" namespace.